LedgerHQ/app-boilerplate/tests/README.md

   [Speculos](https://github.com/LedgerHQ/speculos) to run the tests directly on the Speculos emulator

 ## Speculos or LedgerComm?

-Speculos is a Nano S/X emulator wich provides a Python HTTP client.
-Despite not being able to emulate **every** feature of a Nano S/X, it is a fast and powerful tool, and is broadly used to test appplication (directly, or through LedgerComm, or third-party tool such as [Zemu](https://github.com/Zondax/zemu)) which helps building strong tests and CIs.
+Speculos is a Nano S/X emulator which provides a Python HTTP client.
+Despite not being able to emulate **every** feature of a Nano S/X, it is a fast and powerful tool, and is broadly used to test application (directly, or through LedgerComm, or third-party tool such as [Zemu](https://github.com/Zondax/zemu)) which helps building strong tests and CIs.